top of page

 Screen Shot 2022-03-23 at 4.30.36 PM.png

-The Center has brought together a group of leaders, artists, musicians, humanists and scholars in a Commemorative Commission of the Sesquicentennial of the Abolition of Slavery in Puerto Rico.
-The Commission has created a work plan that includes talks, concerts, seminars, exhibitions, publications, symposiums on the contribution of Afro-descendant Puerto Ricans to the arts, education, the economy, historical research, cinema, radio, television, politics, literature and other fields of knowledge.
+The Commission created an events program that included talks, concerts, seminars, exhibitions, publications, and symposiums on the contribution of Afro-descendant Puerto Ricans to the arts, education, economy, historical research, cinema, radio, television, politics, literature, and other fields of knowledge.

 Banner.png

-A large educational banner commemorating the sesquicentennial (150 years) of the abolition of slavery in Puerto Rico has been created for the Center by the renowned New York visual artist Perla de Leon, a work that will be installed on a wall in view of a of the main streets of the city of Ponce, Puerto Rico.
-The banner displays for city passersby a list of the most important dates in the history of slavery and its abolition in Puerto Rico, along with old important documents related to slavery and faces of twenty prominent Puerto Ricans of African descent.
+A large, informational banner commemorating the sesquicentennial (150 years) of the abolition of slavery in Puerto Rico was created for the Center by the renowned New York visual artist Perla de Leon, which was installed on a wall visible from the main streets of the city of Ponce, Puerto Rico.

 New Casa Paol logo transparent.png